Fernando Valenzuela Net Worth: From Fernandomania to Fortune

 Have you ever heard of a baseball player who caused such a frenzy that they named a whole phenomenon after him?
 Well, that’s exactly what happened with Fernando Valenzuela!
-Born in 1960 in a small town in Mexico, Fernando grew up to become one of the most famous pitchers in Major League Baseball (MLB) history.
+Born in 1960 in a small town in Mexico, Fernando became one of MLB’s most famous pitchers.

-Fernando’s story is like something out of a movie.
+Fernando’s rise feels cinematic.
 He started playing pro baseball in Mexico when he was just 17.
 Then, in 1980, he got his big break with the Los Angeles Dodgers.
-But it wasn’t until 1981 that things took off.
-That year, Fernando became the first player to win the Rookie of the Year and the Cy Young Award in the same season.
-How cool is that?
+In 1981, he made history by winning both Rookie of the Year and Cy Young—a rare MLB feat.

 But wait, there’s more!
 Fernando’s success sparked something called “Fernandomania.”
 What’s that, you ask?
 Well, it was this crazy excitement that swept through Los Angeles and beyond.
-Fans went nuts over Fernando’s amazing pitching skills and his unique wind-up style.
-People who’d never cared about baseball before suddenly couldn’t get enough of it.
+Fans loved his pitching and distinctive wind-up.
+Many new fans suddenly followed every game.
 Fernandomania wasn’t just about baseball – it was a cultural phenomenon that brought together fans from all backgrounds, especially Mexican-Americans who were proud to see one of their own become a superstar.

 Early Career Earnings and Contracts